StevenMayher/431-2021/quizzes/README.md

 # Quizzes

 Details on the Quizzes will appear at the links below.
 See the [Course Calendar](https://thomaselove.github.io/431/calendar.html) for all course deadlines.
+All quizzes in 431 are **open book, open notes**, and please see below for additional details.

 Quiz | Instructions | Deadline
 :---: | :---: | :---: